Local Infrastructure Contributions

-The Section 94A Development Contributions 2009 - Update December 2013 became effective on 13 January 2014.
-The plan applies to the entire Local Government Area except where the Western Corridor Section 94 Plan 2013 applies.
-The Plan applies to both development applications and complying development applications.
+The Section 7.12 Newcastle Local Infrastructure Contributions Plan became effective on 9 September 2019.
+The plan applies to the entire Local Government Area and applies to development applications and complying development.

 Part A of the Plan applies to all development which has an estimated cost of over $100,000.

-Part B of the Plan applies to all development with an estimated cost of more than $250,000 on land within the Newcastle City Centre.
-The purpose of Part B of the Plan is to provide funding towards the public domain projects and special city projects for the Newcastle City Centre.
+Part B and Part C of the Plan applies to all development with an estimated cost of more than $100,000 on land within the Newcastle City Centre, including Honeysuckle.

 Proposed Cost of Development